cziun/DM-Assembler/README.md

 ![framework](figure/mol.png)

+## Construction of Domain-Specific Datasets

+The new domain-specific datasets we have constructed can be obtained [here](https://github.com/cziun/DM-Assembler/data/new).

 ## Checkpoints

 The checkpoints for my model can be found at the following link: [Checkpoints](https://drive.google.com/drive/folders/1NCvBiymP4eDsNmMcbymNj7oLTjBbD3vt?usp=drive_link).
 Please download it to continue with the model reproduction or evaluation.